drewpchannel/ffbcext/README.md

 when you click change it will load the available players in the category selected (so if RBs is selected on yahoo you will only see your RB rankings)

-## chrome-ext-sample
+## Rankings List
-Sample chrome extension that replaces all links with given text

-Made to learn about the way extensions interact with the DOM as practice for a bigger project.
+I'm going to use a CSV from fantasypros expert rankings or fantasyfootballcalculator's ADP list

+In Google Drive I'm going to do all my notes and editing

+The program looks for a player name (longer than 8 characters) then compares those names to Yahoo's list.
+This will get tripped up by weird spacing or capitalization

+Format should be player name in one column, then position, then team

 ## Todo:
 fix defenses

-remove old list when clicking change again

-make sorting for pos
+make sorting for pos (currently is handled by yahoo)

 settings file for importing csv, which col \ index is player \ pos \ team

-I kind of want the ADP of some sort from CR or fantasy pros
+I kind of want the ADP of some sort from CR or fantasy pros (maybe use stylesheet to just number the RBs in Google Drive)

 stop popup from disapearing when clicking off app?

+add custom notes from csv?

+maybe stop errors from coming up when site is not loaded